 1. David Scott’s Trail

-For all the greenery and magnificent views that it encompasses, David Scott’s trail is one of the most popular trails for trekking in Shillong.
+Lush greenery and sublime views define David Scott’s trail – one of the most popular trails for trekking in Shillong.
 This route apart from being a historic one is grueling as well as enchanting, hence it offers a perfect opportunity for everyone willing to explore the lush green surroundings of Shillong.
 At 4892 feet, the David Scott trail is certainly a daunting one in the Shillong region.
 Overall the trek spans 16 km and takes 4-5 km to complete.
 Over the course of the trail, you’d realize that it transforms from easy to moderate in difficulty level.

 You begin with a gradual downslope for 1 hour and followed by a flat walk for 2-3 hours, and further 1 hour upslope towards the end.
 The famous trek route, which also happened to be controversial at one point in time, stretches from Cherrapunji to Bangladesh.